 Case Study: continuous casting with electromagnetic stirring

-The following example is based on a case of continuous casting using a nozzle, which alters the flow of metal, causing it to impact the walls of the mold.
+The following example is based on a case of continuous casting.

 The analyses were carried out on comparative simulations with and without electromagnetic stirring.
 They aim to demonstrate the effect of stirring on metal flow and solidification.